-When files are large they’re usually compressed to save space and allow for faster downloading.
+When files are large they're usually compressed to save space and allow for faster downloading, like they are with our logo maker.
 Compressed files are also easier to send via email, among other things.
-When a file is compressed down, it’s called “zipping” the file.
+When a file is compressed down, it's called “zipping" the file.

 So, if you have a file on your computer with the extension “.zip," it means that you have a compressed file.

 Now, while zipped files are great for storage and transfer purposes, they're basically impossible to use.
 That's because you have to “unzip" the zipped file.
 By unzipping the file you're essentially expanding it back to its original size, letting you use the file just like the normal files on your computer.

 In fact, often times a zipped file is actually a compressed group of files that are grouped together in a folder.
 So, if you have multiple logos, for example, you might receive them as a zipped file.
 And if you want to access and use your logos, you'll have to unzip the file to access all the logo variations.

 Confusing, I know.
 Just remember this: A zipped file is a group of normal files bundled together, and in order to access the normal files, you'll have to unbundle them by unzipping the zipped file.
 All you need are the unzipped files, there's no need to understand the engineering behind them.

 So, to help, we've outlined the steps needed to unzip a zipped file on all the major devices out there.
 Whether you designed a logo with our logo maker or had it custom made, these tips will help you manage your real estate logo, construction logo, photography logo, or any other logo files.

 Apple computers have become the laptops and desktops of choice for most people in the world.
 In fact, Apple Macs now service entry-level University students and high-powered businesses alike.
 They are intuitive and easy to use, and sync across all Apple devices, making them extremely convenient.